JustalK/LABORATORY-KEYCLOAK/README.md

-# LABORATORY-KEYCLOACK
+# LABORATORY-KEYCLOAK

-This project show how to setup a keycloack using docker-compose and how to use it with a tutorial with images at every steps.
+This project show how to setup a keycloak using docker-compose and how to use it with a tutorial with images at every steps.
 The image of the container come from the docker cloud.
-I use the images **jboss/keycloak** for the keycloack and **postgres** for the database.
+I use the images **jboss/keycloak** for the keycloak and **postgres** for the database.

 ## What is keycloak and why to use it ?